 Click here for instructions and the complete list of language sample files in Word format.

-E-mail firstname.lastname@example.org for suggestions on improving DBT braille translators (or requesting a translator for a new language).
+E-mail firstname.lastname@example.org with your suggestions on improving DBT braille translators, or to request a translator for a new language.

 E-mail email@example.com for software support issues related to Duxbury DBT.